 The Call for Ideas: When, Why, What

 Dell Med’s Community-Driven Initiatives program identifies local solutions to local problems in Austin, Travis County and Central Texas, with an aim to improve the health of communities and neighborhoods using scalable, customized support tactics.

 “Anytime a project is for, by and about the target population, it floats to the top,” says Rodríguez.

 In 2016, Rodríguez’s team issued its first Call for Ideas to build on home-grown innovation.
-The center seeks input from residents, community leaders, local businesses and employers, and public and private stakeholders to provide raw material that can be honed into workable, exceptional ideas; provides the support needed to realize ideas; and works to ensure their impact and sustainability in the community.
+The program seeks input from residents, community leaders, local businesses and employers, and public and private stakeholders to provide raw material that can be honed into workable, exceptional ideas; provides the support needed to realize ideas; and works to ensure their impact and sustainability in the community.
 It has since issued a second call, with plans in the works for a third in fall 2018.

 The process is intentionally inclusive, incorporating the voices of the people who are at the heart of experiencing the problem to help create a solution.

 The program selected nine initiatives from its first Call for Ideas.
 In addition to Romness’ empathy-building course, other ideas supported include:

 - A food truck providing nutrition education and practical how-to cooking instruction;